 Okay, remember I told you that canned tomato soup contains sugar?
-Well, they don’t put it in to make it actually sweet tasting.
+Well, sugar isn’t used JUST to make sweet soup (that would be weird).
 Sugar is used in tomato recipes, such s soup, to help combat the acidy taste of the tomatoes.
 The sweet carrots help, but this is often not enough.
 We use baking soda to neutralize the acid.

 First, taste the soup after it has been blended.
 Is it unpleasantly strong tasting?
 Does it leave a harsh feeling on your tongue?
 The soup needs a little acid taming then.
 I can’t explain it, perhaps it has to do with the sugar content of particular carrots used on a given day.
-Or perhaps the brand of tomatoes used, but sometimes the soup is fine and needs no help.
+Or perhaps the brand of tomatoes used, but sometimes the soup is perfect the way it is, and needs no help.
 And sometimes it tastes a little acidic and needs intervention.

 Add in 1/2 teaspoon of baking soda.
 It will foam up a bit.
 Stir it in and cook on saute for a few minutes until the foaming calms down.
 Then taste your soup again.
 It should be much better!
 Add in some more salt and pepper if desired.